jenkins-x/jx/docs/contributing/hacking.md

 ### Writing tests

+### Unit Tests

-Standard tests should be issolated (see what is an unencapsulated test), and should contain the `t.Parallel()` directive in order to keep things nice and speedy.
+Unit tests should be issolated (see what is an unencapsulated test), and should contain the `t.Parallel()` directive in order to keep things nice and speedy.

 If you add a slow running (more than a couple of seconds) test, it needs to be wrapped like so:
 ```